AnthonyStallworth/Challenge_12/README.md

 # Challenge_12

+Create a Logistic Regression Model with the Original Data

 ## Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include: